johnsonjason/Python-Object-Explorer/README.md

 * Create a subdirectory called ObjExp
 * Place the source/header files and the vcxproj files from cpp-src in it
 * Install [Python 3.6.8 Runtime](https://www.python.org/downloads/release/python-368/) to C:\Program Files\
+* Skip the next two steps if you do not wish to make changes to the source
 * If you wish to make changes such as evaluating interpreter objects instead of objects in a statically compiled runtime like Nuitka, refer to Line 20 in dllmain.cpp and plug-in the offsets for PyFrame_New (parameter 1), PyObject_Dir (parameter 2), the name of the module where those offsets are (parameter 3), and set nuitka (parameter 4) to false.
 * If you wish to get console I/O, then uncomment lines 15-18 in dllmain.cpp, and 301.
 Uncomment 300 depending on the circumstances of a pre-existing console.
 * Compile